Motorcycle Cannonball 2021

 Sept.
 9-26, 2021

-Antique motorcycles 1929 & older will be starting in Sault St. Marie, Michigan & ending in South Padre Island, Texas with a stop in Myrtle Beach, South Carolina along the way.
-Team Doc's will be a 3 bike team this year!
+Antique motorcycles 1929 & older started in Sault St. Marie, Michigan & ended in South Padre Island, Texas with a stop in Myrtle Beach, South Carolina along the way.
+Shannon Heling (#117) (Kersten's husband) rode his 1924 Harley-Davidson J Model.
+Click here to visit the Cannnonball page & read his bio.

 Check out the coverage from the road on Facebook at: